Entegris Inc. (ENTG) upgraded Issued by Wall Street Gurus

 Citigroup, on the other hand, stated in their research note that they expect to see ENTG reach a price target of $50, previously predicting the price at $61.
 The rating they have provided for ENTG stocks is “Buy” according to the report published on March 23rd, 2020.

-After a stumble in the market that brought ENTG to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.10% of gains for the given period.
+After a stumble in the market that brought ENTG to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.45% of loss for the given period.

 Insider Trading